-One of the more immediate concerns for your French Bulldog during a bout of diarrhea lasting more than a couple of days will be dehydration, and a vet will have a multitude of tools and medicines at their disposal to treat your dog, and diagnose any matters of greater concern.
+One of the more immediate concerns for your French Bulldog during a bout of diarrhea lasting more than a few days will be dehydration.
+A vet will have many tools and medicines at their disposal to treat your dog and diagnose any matters of greater concern.

 What is causing my French Bulldog Puppy to have diarrhea?

 |Diet Change||Rotten Food|

 One of the most common culprits for diarrhea in your French Bulldog, especially in a puppy or younger dog, will be a diet change or dietary indiscretion, such as eating garbage or another item not meant for consumption by canines.

 Puppies and young dogs are not unlike human babies and have a penchant for exploring the world through their mouths.